NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_03_FluidSimulation/notes/A3_FluidSimulation.md

 Rest Density is a key parameter ofcourse, if there is a larger rest density, the pressure will be smaller as as particles cluster and their local density increases if it is still lower than the rest density the pressure won't be too high, however ideally the rest density should be reflective of the fluid and not using higher values as a compromise.

-Increasing Viscosity and SurfTension forces won't stop expanding / collapsing behaviours they are usually a product of the smoothing kernel radius been incorrect.
+Increasing Viscosity and Surface Tension forces won't stop expanding / collapsing behaviours they are usually a product of the smoothing kernel radius been incorrect.
 It could also be due to integration, initially I was testing with Explicit Euler but need to use Leapfrog.

 Houdini uses a mixed Runge Kutta 1 and 2 Method for integration which seems quite stable compared to leapfrog.

+##### Issues

+Density or Pressure is tending to infinity after some x number of timesteps, not sure what's causing this, results in pressure force been incorrect and exploding...

 ____